Private equity is particularly suited to responsible investment through its long-term investment horizon and stewardship-based style.

 - Agree upon the form and frequency of reporting.

-A general partner's guide to integrating ESG factors in private equity
+A GP's guide to integrating ESG factors in private equity

 - Currently reading